Checkmarx/JS-SCP/src/communication-security/ssl-tls.md

 ## TLS or HTTPS

-In Node.js, you have two distinct packages to create a server using `SSL/TLS`:
+In Node.js, you have two distinct modules to create a server using `SSL/TLS`:

 * [`tls`][4]
 * [`https`][5]

-In fact, [https package][5] literally implements "HTTP over TLS" as it depends on both the `http` and `tls` packages to provide an HTTP server capable of handling secure connections[^1].
+In fact, [https module][5] literally implements "HTTP over TLS" as it depends on both the `http` and `tls` modules to provide an HTTP server capable of handling secure connections[^1].

 The following is a simple example of an HTTP server using the `tls` module,